KhalidEltaweel/OlistStore_E-Commerce/README.md

 1-Fact Tables:

--Order Sales Fact: Contains detailed information on orders, including customer, seller, product, price, and freight value.
+* Order Sales Fact: Contains detailed information on orders, including customer, seller, product, price, and freight value.

--Order Payment Fact: Tracks payment-specific information such as payment type, installments, and payment value.
+* Order Payment Fact: Tracks payment-specific information such as payment type, installments, and payment value.

 2-Dimension Tables:

--Customer Dimension: Stores customer-related data, such as customer city, state, and unique customer identifier.
+* Customer Dimension: Stores customer-related data, such as customer city, state, and unique customer identifier.

--Seller Dimension: Holds data about sellers, including location details like city, state, and ZIP code prefix.
+* Seller Dimension: Holds data about sellers, including location details like city, state, and ZIP code prefix.

--Product Dimension: Contains product attributes such as product name, category, and dimensions.
+* Product Dimension: Contains product attributes such as product name, category, and dimensions.

--Date Dimension: Provides a breakdown of the dates into components like day, month, quarter, and year, useful for time-based analysis.
+* Date Dimension: Provides a breakdown of the dates into components like day, month, quarter, and year, useful for time-based analysis.

--Review Dimension: Stores customer feedback details, including review scores and timestamps.
+* Review Dimension: Stores customer feedback details, including review scores.

--Payment Type Dimension: Tracks the type of payment method used for each transaction.
+* Payment Type Dimension: Tracks the type of payment method used for each transaction.

 3-Relationships: